A level media blog

 Front Cover

--fewer fonts& fewer straplines
+-fewer fonts& fewer straplines-sale? move circle

 -move strap lines right